Paul-Guerra/text-marker/README.md

 # Text Marker
 Text Marker is a lexical analysis library for identifying regions of text according to the custom rules supplied.
-It accepts a string and array of rules as input and produces an array of token objects for output.
+It accepts a string and array of rules as input and produces an tree of token objects for output.

 ## Use Cases
 Since the library only returns regular javascript objects it is not tied to a specific rendering framework.
 While this introduces a requirement to implement your own view component to render the tokens, it leaves the library flexible enough so that you can apply the same rules to parsing text when you eventually need to swap out your view library or have to operate in a mixed environment that uses multiple rendering frameworks.